Setting up Shopify Multi Carrier Shipping Label App

 - How to calculate the rates based on the shipping zones?

-Installation and Activation of Shopify Multi Carrier Shipping Label app
+Installation and Activation of the Shopify Multi Carrier Shipping Label app

 Follow the below steps to install and activate the Shopify Multi Carrier Shipping Label app.

 From the dashboard of your Shopify store, go to the Apps section and click on Recommended apps>Shopify app store.

 Search for “PH MultiCarrier Shipping Label”.
 Click on “Add app”.

 Once you add the app to your store, you will get redirected to the “Install page”.
 Click “Install App”

 After the installation is done, select a plan to get started.